-Care and treatment: your rights and choices 11 Freedom from discrimination
+Epilepsy care - your rights Freedom from discrimination

-Our 'Care and treatment: your rights and choices' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
+Our 'Epilepsy care - your rights' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
 'Rights' are in the NHS Constitution and the Handbook to the NHS Constitution, and you are entitled to them by law.
 Where we say 'you should', you may not have a legal right, but these are recommendations made in the NICE (National Institute for Health and Care Excellence) guideline on epilepsy.

-You have a right to be treated with dignity and respect and to not be discriminated against
+You have a right to be treated with dignity and respect and to not be discriminated against.

-"You have the right to be treated with dignity and respect, in accordance with your human rights."
+You have the right to be treated with dignity and respect, in accordance with your human rights.

 NHS Constitution

-"You have the right not to be unlawfully discriminated against in the provision of NHS services including on grounds of gender, race, disability, age, sexual orientation, religion, belief, gender reassignment, pregnancy and maternity or marital or civil partnership status."
+You have the right not to be unlawfully discriminated against in the provision of NHS services including on grounds of gender, race, disability, age, sexual orientation, religion, belief, gender reassignment, pregnancy and maternity or marital or civil partnership status.
 NHS Constitution

 As well as the above rights, and professional codes in NHS services, the Equality Act 2010 protects people from discrimination, including on the basis of disability.

 Under the Equality Act, someone has a disability if they have "a physical or mental impairment which has a substantial and long-term adverse effect on the ability to carry out normal day-to-day activities".